hwmhht/hht204806/Lesson-6:-Shaders-for-the-software-renderer.md

     }
 ```

-**vayring** is a reserved keyword in GLSL language, I have used varying_intensity as a name in order to show the correspondence (we will talk about GLSL in the [lesson 9](https://github.com/ssloy/tinyrenderer/wiki/Lesson-9:-Real-OpenGL-(GLSL)-application)).
+**varying** is a reserved keyword in GLSL language, I have used varying_intensity as a name in order to show the correspondence (we will talk about GLSL in the [lesson 9](https://github.com/ssloy/tinyrenderer/wiki/Lesson-9:-Real-OpenGL-(GLSL)-application)).
 In varying variables we store data to be interpolated inside the triangle, and the fragment shaders get the interpolated value (for the current pixel).

 Let us re-list the fragment shader: